contextfree/winrt-rust/README.md

 Creating custom WinRT classes using inheritance is not yet supported, so it is currently not possible to create user interfaces using *XAML*.

 ## Prerequisites
-Using this crate requires at least Rust 1.13 (after the removal of dropflags) and the MSVC toolchain (because there is a bug in one of MinGW's import libraries).
+Using this crate requires at least Rust 1.13 and the MSVC toolchain (because there is a bug in one of MinGW's import libraries).
 Additional nightly features (e.g. generating enum variants as associated constants) can be enabled with the `nightly` Cargo feature.

 ## Design